-Research Paper and Practitioner Application submissions not put into a Plenary, Parallel, or Interactive session should have a written comment from the Program Committee explaining the reason for the disposition.
+Research Paper and Practitioner Application submissions not categorized as Plenary, Parallel, or Interactive should have a written comment from the Program Committee explaining the reason for the disposition.
 Feedback to authors may include a reiteration of the standard the different types of work are to be held to (with reference to guidelines in the documentation).